Is food allergy the cause of eczema?

-My child develops an eczema rash around the mouth after eating certain foods is this food allergy?
+My child develops an eczema rash around the mouth after eating certain foods.
+Is this food allergy?

 Why not just remove all the foods that show up on an allergy test?

 Many children with a positive allergy test can eat that food without a problem.
-Removing many common foods such as wheat, milk, soy and egg from the diet is difficult to manage, particularly as your child grows older.
+Removing many common foods like wheat, milk, soy and egg from the diet is hard to manage, particularly as your child grows older.
 Food allergies are most likely to make eczema worse in young (preschool) children and often become less and less relevant in older children and teenagers.
 It is important not to avoid a food forever just based on an allergy test unless it is clear your child’s eczema gets worse when the food is eaten.

 There is another reason why it may not be a good idea to remove every food that shows up on an allergy test.
 There are a number of cases when a child has had a severe allergic reaction to a food that they used to eat safely after they had stopped eating this food when they had a positive allergy test.
 Continuing to eat a food (if it is not making the eczema worse), even if the allergy test is positive, might actually prevent a more severe allergy developing.